Ravenscrag Formation: Relationship to other units

 Although some early workers included the underlying Frenchman Formation as the lower Ravenscrag, the two are separated by the Cretaceous-Paleogene boundary and are now treated separately.
 The contact is abrupt but conformable, and occurs at the base of the lowermost coal seam (the No. 1 or Ferris coal seam) in the Ravenscrag Formation.

 The Ravenscrag Formation is unconformably overlain by the Eocene age Swift Current Formation, and it is exposed at surface where younger formations have been removed by erosion.
 It is equivalent in age to the upper part of the Scollard Formation and the lower part of the Paskapoo Formation in southern Alberta, and to the Fort Union Formation in Montana and North Dakota.

 Paleontology

 The Ravenscrag Formation contains remains of vertebrates that provide important information about the dawn of the age of mammals after the Cretaceous-Paleogene extinction event.
-Material from the following groups of mammals has been reported: Multituberculata, Marsupicarnivora, Eulipotyphla, Dermoptera, Primates, Carnivora, Ungulata and Pantodonta.
+Material from the following groups of mammals has been reported: Multituberculata, Eulipotyphla, Dermoptera, Primates, Carnivora, Ungulata and Pantodonta.
 These occur primarily as isolated teeth, fragments of jaws with teeth, and isolated skeletal parts.
 They are associated with the remains of fish such as Amia and Lepisosteus, small reptiles and amphibians, and crocodilians including Borealosuchus (originally Leidyosuchus) acutidentatus.

 The formation also contains a wide variety of plant fossils.
 Ferns include species of Osmunda, Onoclea, Azolla and others.
 Gymnosperms are represented by remains of Ginkgo and cupressaceous conifers such as Metasequoia and Glyptostrobus, and there are numerous types of leaves, seeds, flowers and other structures from angiosperms.
 The fossil pollen assemblage has also been described.